Swedish Network for European Studies in Political Science

 Context and host

-The SNES conference will take place at the University of Gothenburg, Sweden on 19-20 April 2018.
+The SNES conference will take place at Linnaeus University (campus Växjö), Sweden on 11-12 April 2019.
 The local host is the Department of Political Science.
 SNES connects academics, including graduate students, from across Sweden and Europe.
 It also involves policymakers and practitioners from organisations with a strong interest in understanding contemporary political developments in Europe.
 SNES is Sweden’s leading research network dealing with questions of European politics and governance.

 Travel and accommodation